 Understand the external and internal perceptions of the brand

 How do we describe ourselves?
 How do others describe us?
 Are they hearing what we’re trying to say, or is it getting lost in translation?
 Before we can determine what needs to change in our messaging and what needs to stay the same, we have to know what’s working and what isn’t.
 Our brand research includes things like interviews and surveys so we know what internal and external stakeholders think about where we are and where we’re going—as well as where we should be going.

 Knowing what the competition’s doing is a must.
 We took a look at some of the agencies—locally, here in Indianapolis, as well as nationally—that we know we compete against for clients, and some of the ones that we aspire to go up against.
 It shows us what’s popular in our space and, perhaps more importantly, where there are gaps in the market that we can fill.

 Audit and expansion of personas

-We did in-depth research into the people we serve today—not those we used to serve, or might serve in the future—to see what they’re looking for from us.
-This is how we met our “Savvy C-Suite,” “Obsessive Owner,” and “Maturing Marketer” and determined how to adjust our brand to connect with each of them on their own level.
+We did in-depth research into the people we serve today—not those we used to serve or might serve in the future—to see what they’re looking for from us.
+This is how we met our “Savvy C-Suite,” “Obsessive Owner,” “Sales Leader,” and “Experienced Marketer” and determined how to adjust our brand to connect with each of them on their own level.